Chalermdej-l/LLM_Stock_Analysis/Readme.md

 Once all prerequisite is created you will need to update the [.env](.env.example) file. and [terraform var](infra/terraform.tfvars)

 Then follow the step describe in [Reproduce Step](other/readme.md)

+## Remider
+This project is designed as a personal experiment to explore the capabilities of Large Language Models (LLMs) in summarizing financial data.
+While it demonstrates interesting potential, please keep the following in mind:

+- For personal use only: This project is intended solely for educational and exploratory purposes.
+It is not designed to provide financial advice or guide investment decisions.
+- Not financial advice: The outputs of this project should not be interpreted as professional financial recommendations.
+You should always conduct your own research and consult a certified financial advisor before making any investment decisions.
+- No guarantees on accuracy: While the AI may offer insights, it is not a substitute for professional financial expertise and should not be relied upon for making financial choices.

+This project is a demonstration of what LLMs can achieve in data analysis and summarization, but it is not intended for use in actual financial decision-making.

 ## Further Improvements
 Deploy the Docker Image to Cloud service